 3. Principle of Lean Data

-Requirements for the model and the information it contains should be minimal yet sufficient to meet the project’s goals.
-Excessive requirements increase workloads for all participants and complicate data management.
+The requirements for the model and data should be minimal yet sufficient to meet the project’s goals.
+Extra data means extra work and harder data management.

 4. Principle of a Common Data Environment